jepiqueau/ionic-capacitor-data-storage-sqlite/readme.md

 # Ionic App to test the capacitor-data-storage-sqlite plugin
-Example of a Ionic Application to test and validate the Capacitor Data Storage SQLite Plugin
+Example of a Ionic Application to test and validate the Capacitor Data Storage SQLite Plugin with database encryption

 [capacitor-data-storage-sqlite](https://github.com/jepiqueau/capacitor-data-storage-sqlite)